LP3 - Lund Protein Production Platform

 LP3 is one of several protein production facilities in Sweden that form the Protein Production Network Sweden (PPNS), each with its own specialties and focus.
 PPNS is an informal network formed in 2013 between protein production facilities at Swedish universities.
 The overall aim is to make competence and protein production methodologies available to the Swedish academic life science community and to make best use of our available resources.

-The DEuteration and MAcromolecular Xtallization (DEMAX) platform of the European Spallation Source ERIC (ESS) moved into Biology House A at Lund University and is co-localized with the LP3.
+The DEuteration and MAcromolecular Xtallization (DEMAX) platform of the European Spallation Source ERIC (ESS) moved into Biology building A at Lund University and is co-localized with the LP3.
 DEMAX and LP3 are collaborating to coordinate their efforts to develop cost-effective production of deuterated biomaterials (lipids and proteins) for neutron-based methods such as protein crystallography, neutron reflectometry, and small angle neutron scattering.

 The LP3 labs are located on floor 1 in Biology building A, Sölvegatan 35, Lund.